izzy1090/searching-reddit/README.md

 'dotenv'
 npm install dotenv

-You should be good to go!
-A cleaner README file will be added in the future.
+After that, should be good to go!
+A cleaner README is intended for the future.